 Martha Doniach MA BPC and UKCP

-I am a highly experienced Psychodynamic and Psychoanalytic Psychotherapist with an extensive background spanning over 30 years in the field of Mental Health.
-Currently, My practice is in central London and offers online therapy services as well.
+I am a Senior Psychodynamic and Psychoanalytic Psychotherapist with over 30 years of experience in mental health.
+Currently, my practice is located in central London, and I also offer online therapy services.

-In this particular therapeutic approach, the therapist collaborates with the client to address a range of challenges.
-It's important to know that this therapy doesn't give advice or comfort.
-Instead, its goal is to help the client see themselves and their relationships in a new way, which can lead to better self-awareness.
-By going through this process, the client can experience long-lasting changes and improved well-being.
+In this therapeutic approach, the therapist collaborates with the client/s to tackle various challenges.
+It is important to note that this type of therapy does not provide advice or comfort.
+Instead, its aim is to help the client/s view themselves and their relationships from a new perspective, leading to greater self-awareness.
+Through this process, the client can achieve lasting changes and improved well-being.

 -C.G.
 Jung, The Red Book